-Finally, we discuss the relations of our work to recent studies on causality in fluid mechanics.
-In three-dimensional turbulent flows, a standard way is to apply POD first and then study causal relationships between the POD modes.
-In \citet{ld24}, the square duct flow was studied to uncover the cause of the secondary flow with the POD and the Granger causality analysis.
-In \citet{ms23}, the wake behind a circular cylinder mounted on a wall was analysed with the POD and the entropy-transfer method for the causality.
-A time-series-based analysis for the sub-grid energy fluxes with different grid scales in homogeneous and isotropic turbulence was performed in \citet{lda22} with the entropy-transfer method.
-The most elaborated interventional study to date in this field is \citet{ld21} where the wall-bounded, minimal-flow-unit turbulence was analysed by numerically removing certain unstable modes to find the primary cause of the sustainment of the turbulent fluctuations by the mean flow.
+Finally, we discuss the relations of our work with recent studies on causality in fluid mechanics.
+In three-dimensional turbulent flows, a standard way is to apply POD first and then study the causal relationships between the POD modes.
+In \cite{ld24}, the square duct flow was studied to uncover the cause of the secondary flow with the POD and the Granger causality analysis.
+In \cite{ms23}, the wake behind a circular cylinder mounted on a wall was analysed with the POD and the entropy-transfer method for causality.
+A time-series-based analysis for sub-grid energy fluxes with different grid scales in homogeneous and isotropic turbulence was performed in \cite{lda22} with the entropy-transfer method.
+An elaborate interventional study to date in this field is \cite{ld21} in which wall-bounded minimal-flow unit turbulence was analysed by numerically removing certain unstable modes to find the primary cause of the sustainment of turbulent fluctuations by the mean flow.
 In this paper, we studied the causality between the corner eddies represented by the COT symbols $c^0_+$ and $c^1_+$ as discrete modes in the lid-driven cavity flow.
-The difference from the previous works is that we used new modes and applied both approaches of the causal analysis.
-The advantages of the new modes, COTs, are the immediate interpretability and the robustness to noises owing to the topological approach.
-The COTs are not much influenced by noise, unlike POD.
-The disadvantage is that it does not apply directly to three-dimensional flows, but we need to consider the projection of the flow onto an appropriate two-dimensional section as we discussed in Summary.
+The difference from the previous work is that we used new modes and applied both approaches to causal analysis.
+The advantages of the new modes, COTs, are the immediate interpretability and the robustness to noise owing to the topological approach.
+The COTs are not much influenced by noise, unlike the POD.
+The disadvantage is that it does not apply directly to three-dimensional flows, but we need to consider the projection of the flow onto an appropriate two-dimensional section, as we discussed in Summary.